aligheshlaghi97/asynchronous-python/docs/9. Task Scheduling and Queues: Celery, APScheduler, and Beyond/index.md

  [file descriptors](https://stackoverflow.com/questions/5256599/what-are-file-descriptors-explained-in-simple-terms)
  that can be open at any point of time.

- - 2. By running Celery's backend using `celery -A ex_9_1 worker`, there are `n` number of processes forked/spawned by default, where `n` is the number of CPU cores.
+ - 2. By running Celery's worker using `celery -A ex_9_1 worker`, there are `n` number of processes forked/spawned by default, where `n` is the number of CPU cores.
  You can determine this by running `pgrep celery` command (which returns their PIDs).

- - 3. There are two important inputs for running celery backend, `concurrency` and `autoscale`:
+ - 3. There are two important inputs for running celery worker, `concurrency` and `autoscale`:
- `concurrency` is used to determine the number of processes to be forked/spawned by celery backend (which has an upper-bound of maximum number of file descriptors under the hood).
+ `concurrency` is used to determine the number of processes to be forked/spawned by celery worker (which has an upper-bound of maximum number of file descriptors under the hood).
- `autoscale` limits the number of forked/spawned processes between two numbers based on incomming load.
+ `autoscale` limits the number of forked/spawned processes between two numbers and adjust that number automatically based on the incoming load.

-It's notable that I have inspired and borrowed so many things from [Daksh Gupta's tutorial on Celery](https://www.youtube.com/watch?v=v-Snbz3WmJU).
+It's also notable that I've inspired and borrowed so much from [Daksh Gupta's tutorial on Celery](https://www.youtube.com/watch?v=v-Snbz3WmJU).

 ## Lightweight Scheduling with APScheduler